 Creating and using organizational values effectively

-For an organization to be effective it needs to demonstrate consistency in the way it values people, customers and suppliers.
+For an organization to be effective it needs to demonstrate consistency in the way it deals with and values its people, customers and suppliers.

 What is a Value?